 The City will need to determine how to manage and fund the mooring field.
-A preliminary option of probable costs was established to be on the order of \$630,000 for design, permitting and construction of the mooring field.
+A preliminary opinion of probable costs for design, permitting and construction was established to be on the order of \$630,000 for one phase of the mooring field and \$970,000 for a harbormaster building.